Kat9-123/asa/Sublang.md

 ```

 ### Scopes
 Scoping works like in most other languages.
-Note: Only labels can be scoped, macro definitions can't.
+Note: Only labels are effected by scopes, macro definitions in scopes will still be globally accessible
 ```clojure
 Z -> 123
 X -> 456